MultiSafepay/docs/content/integration/ready-made/shopify/_index.md

 5. For existing merchants, you must disable the deprecated individual MultiSafepay payment method gateways under **Admin** > **Settings** > **Payments** > **Third-party payment providers**.
 6. Once testing is complete, disable password protection again.

+### Cancelling payments

+If a customer cancels a payment to use another payment method instead, they must complete payment within **2 hours** to avoid errors.